NodeSchoolSF/interview-prep/interview_prep.md

 - [**Leetcode**](https://leetcode.com/) ($0 to $35/mo) - a site with a huge number of real interview problems from software companies, where you can submit your solutions to the "online judge" which runs it against a suite of test cases.
 There's a guide on what problems to work through in [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/best-practice-questions/).
 Recommended.
 - [**Cracking the Coding Interview**](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) ($35) - a book that covers CS concepts well, along with problems and solutions with explanations.
 Recommended.
-- [Elements of Programming Interviews in Python](https://www.amazon.com/Elements-Programming-Interviews-Python-Insiders/dp/1537713949) ($36, Java and C++ also available) - more advanced than Cracking the Coding Interview.
 - [Interview Cake](https://www.interviewcake.com/) ($0 to $249) - problems with high-quality explanations, and other reference material.
 - [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook) (free) - a comprehensive guide to the technical interview.